countable-web/open-source-corporation/hr/README.md

 # Human Resources

+The purpose of this section is to provide clear processes to minimize the administrative burden of humans that work for the Company.

 ## Hiring

   * Countable does not take into account (negatively nor positively for diversity purposes), race and gender in hiring decisions.
 Some logistical correlations with these attributes may be considered independently however.